 • Lacks vanity phone numbers

-Why I chose Nextiva
+Why I picked Nextiva

-Nextiva is one of our top alternatives to Skype for managing customer communications across digital platforms, including messaging apps, live chat, social media, and review sites.
+Nextiva is one of my top alternatives to Skype for managing customer communications across digital platforms, including messaging apps, live chat, social media, and review sites.
 It goes beyond basic hosted private branch exchange (PBX) capabilities by unifying multichannel interactions in a single app, allowing you to monitor the entire customer journey.

 • Custom ringback: Select the suitable music or recording to play for callers while they wait for their call to be answered.